DHTMLX/docs-diagram/docs/api/selection/getid_method.md

 ### Returns

-The id of the selected item.
+The method returns the id of the selected item

 ### Example